getsocial-im/getsocial-android-sdk/README.md

 # GetSocial Android SDK Demo

-This is the demo application for GetSocial SDK.
+This is the demo application for GetSocial SDK, which you can also find in [Play Store](https://play.google.com/store/apps/details?id=im.getsocial.demo).
 Learn more about the products we build at [getsocial.im](http://getsocial.im).

 ## Running Demo